about the festival

 Infinite Light dedicates itself to reimagining Hanukkah through inclusive community building and creative Jewish experience.

-Created in 2015 in Los Angeles, Infinite Light is NuRoots’ annual citywide celebration of Hanukkah miracles, an 8-day festival of creative experiences and gatherings that highlights the unique energy of the holiday and reflects Los Angeles’ wildly diverse young adult Jewish community.
+Created in 2015 in Los Angeles, Infinite Light is NuRoots’ annual citywide celebration of Hanukkah miracles, a 10-day festival of creative experiences and gatherings that highlights the unique energy of the holiday and reflects Los Angeles’ wildly diverse young adult Jewish community.
 Envisioned, designed, and curated by a blend of local organizations and community members, Infinite Light is an opportunity to connect, be inspired, and experience an ancient tradition – reimagined.

 Encompassing the vast geography of L.A. and featuring a breadth of culinary feasts, service projects, storytelling slams, arts workshops and learning opportunities, Infinite Light offers a cohesive platform for creative Jewish expression and community connection.